bookmate game

 Once viewed as a kind of long dream that meant nothing and could be forgotten about as soon as it was over, childhood is now conceived of as a momentously consequential period in which the entire emotional disposition of a person will be formed and their chances of a mentally healthy life determined.

-• Andreea Elenahas quoted8 days ago
+• Andreea Elenahas quoted3 months ago

 Whenever more casual relationships threaten to reveal the ‘difficult’ side of our natures, we tend to blame the partner – and call it a day.
 As for our friends, they predictably don’t care enough about us to have any motive to probe our real selves.
 They only want a nice evening out.
 Therefore, we end up blind to the awkward sides of our natures.
 On our own, when we’re furious, we don’t shout, as there’s no one there to listen – and therefore we overlook the true, worrying strength of our capacity for fury.
 Or we work all the time without grasping, because there’s no one calling us to come for dinner, how we manically use our jobs to gain a sense of control over life – and how we might cause hell if anyone tried to stop us labouring.
 At night, all we’re aware of is how sweet it would be to cuddle with someone, but we have no opportunity to face up to the intimacy-avoiding side of us that would start to make us cold and strange if ever it felt we were too deeply committed to someone.
 One of the greatest privileges of being on one’s own is the flattering illusion that one is, in truth, really quite an easy person to live with.